 I really like the Aldabella.
 I really hate the drive to the Aldabella.

 Audio lends so much to the overall video quality and we really wanted to show off how good 360 could feel.

 Dr. Manuel Briand (AT&T’s resident audio scientist) was looking at doing some tests with ambisonics.

 He brought in Dysonics for the audio capture, and I called up Stan Bush.

 When you get someone like the Acoustic Saints to play such a small venue you are lucky if there is room to move.

 We set up the Dysonic mic (about the shape and size of a rugby ball), our stereo mics,

 The poor engineer from Dysonic couldn’t move for the whole night, tucked under a coffee table, surrounded by equipment.

-This is Harry and I at the Aldabella.
-I’ve got the Samsung Note 5, monitoring the show and camera status.
-It was a good night, we recorded almost the whole set.
-Easily over a dozen songs.
+Here is Harry and I at the Aldabella.
+I’ve got the Samsung Note 5, monitoring the show and camera status via the Samsung 360.